Why Most Leadership Programs Don’t Change Behavior

 The broader organization.

-An organization needs systems and culture that support the kind of leadership it says it wants.
+Organizations need systems and culture that support the kind of leadership they say they want.

 When those things line up, development starts to stick in a very different way.